-De Jong gets only goal as Sevilla beats Rennes
+De Jong gets only goal as Sevilla beats Rennes in Group E

 In the other group match, Chelsea won 4-0 at Krasnodar.
 Sevilla and Chelsea had drawn 0-0 in their opener.
 They lead the group with four points each, with Rennes and Krasnodar tied with one point each.

 It was Sevilla’s first win after four matches in all competitions.
-Rennes’s winless run was extended to four games.
+Rennes is on a four-game winless run.

-Sevilla, the defending Europa League champion, dominated from the start and created numerous scoring opportunities throughout the match at an empty Ramón Sánchez-Pizjuán Stadium in Seville.
+Sevilla, last season’s Europa League champion, dominated from the start and created numerous scoring opportunities throughout the match at an empty Ramón Sánchez-Pizjuán Stadium in Seville.
 Rennes goalkeeper Alfred Gomis made a few great saves to keep the score even in the first half, but De Jong finally broke the deadlock with an impressive run to meet Acuña’s precise cross.

 Sevilla had more than 20 attempts on goal against only a couple by Rennes.
 The Spanish club hit the crossbar with shots from Munir El Haddadi in the first half and Joan Jordán in the second.